Your Taxes: If You’re a Freelancer

 Watch Out for These Audit Triggers

-As a freelancer or business owner, there are certain things you may do on your return that will trigger an audit.
-Here are the most common ones to watch out for:
+As a freelancer or business owner, there are certain things you may do on your return that may trigger an audit.
+Here are some of the most common ones to watch out for:

 Reporting the Wrong Taxable Income